 An altar is simply a space with a collection of items that hold significance to you, and they are often created around a theme.
 They can vary in size from a couple of items on a window sill to a large decorative display.

 Altars are a place that can hold energetic space for you, they are a place of reflection and meditation and a great place to conduct meaningful rituals.

 I’ve always loved the idea of having an altar, but to be honest, mostly just as a cute place to put my crystals.
 It wasn’t until the sudden loss of my grandma and father that the use of an altar became a powerful healing tool in my life.

-I’m not going to lie, when I was in the depth of my sadness and a spiritual coach suggested I make an altar to help deal with my grief, I didn’t believe it would help.
+I’m not going to lie, when I was in the depth of my sadness and a spiritual coach suggested an altar to help deal with my grief, I didn’t believe it would help.
 I thought I had too much sadness within me for a box with some stuff in it to help.
-But, I listened, kept an open mind and decided to try what was suggested to me.
+But, I listened, kept an open mind, and decided to try what was suggested to me.

-With my altar in place, I not only had a space for my sadness to be felt but more importantly a place that my sadness could to be held.
+With my altar in place, I not only had space for my sadness to be felt but more importantly a place that my sadness could be held.
 If I had a bad day, it brought me comfort to know that I had a designated space for all of my feelings that I could visit anytime I wanted to.